mrbinky3000/responsive_carousel/README.md

 A function that returns an integer representing the number of unitWidths to slide when the arrows are pressed.

 ####onShift  (function)
 A callback function that is triggered after the carousel is moved to the left or right any amount of unitWidths.
 Could for triggering other events on the page based on the current left-most visible slide.
-See example 2 for this in use.
+[See example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html) to see this in use.

 ####cssAnimations (boolean)
 If the browser supports css3, then we use the much faster css3 transitions.
 Otherwise, fall back to slower (on older devices) jQuery animations.